BEST VPN SERVICES

-IKEv2 is the fastest VPN protocol that can be used in a VPN.
+IKEv2 is the fastest protocol that can be used in a VPN.
 Hence the presence of IKEv2 in every prominent VPN is considered mandatory.

-This VPN protocol is best suitable for mobile device users since it can support automatic reconnection during an accidental connection drop.
+This protocol is best suitable for mobile device users since it can support automatic reconnection during an accidental connection drop.